oxfordroadmap/vis/content/teaching/API_chat_AI/index.en.md

   - RAG
 ---

-_**“API Dialogue AI”**_ is a course designed to guide learners in building intelligent product prototypes featuring **Retrieval-Augmented Generation (RAG)**.
+_**“API, Chat & AI”**_ is a course designed to guide learners in building intelligent product prototypes featuring **Retrieval-Augmented Generation (RAG)**.
 It covers theoretical and architectural workflows involving **Large Language Models (LLMs)**—from interface to evaluation—and emphasizes hands-on coding, documentation, and idea generation through applied **LLM applications**.

 <!--more-->